maro14/obsidian-simple-marker/README.md

 1. Clone this repository
 2. Make sure you have Node.js installed (v16 or newer)
-3. Run `npm install` to install dependencies
+3. Run `pnpm install` to install dependencies
-4. Run `npm run dev` to start compilation in watch mode
+4. Run `pnpm run dev` to start compilation in watch mode

 ## 🤝 Support